mike-sierra/deotp/04_inspect.md

 1. The `grep` command stands for _global regular expression parser_, a fancy way of saying the stuff within the quotes is special.
     _Regular expressions_ (aka _regex_ or _regexps_) offer a system of
-    matching _patterns_ that resemble shell wildcards, but work differently.
+    matching _patterns_.
+These patterns resemble shell wildcards, but work differently.
 Suppose the word _body_ appears all over the place and you only want to see it when it's used as an HTML tag.
     You could do one command each to match the open and close tags:

         $ grep -n "<body" page.html
         $ grep -n "</body" page.html